Project-Fungus/example/README.md

 Sample ARM assembly projects.

+## Sample Output

+The `sample-output/` directory contains the JSON files produced by running `fungus arm --pretty`.

 ## Re-Running the Scraper

 The projects in this repository are scraped from [RosettaCode.org](https://rosettacode.org/wiki/Rosetta_Code).
 The following procedure is only necessary if you want to re-run the scraper.